Humboldt squid: Fisheries

 Commercially, this species has been caught to serve the European market (mainly Spain, Italy, France, and Ireland), Russia, China, Japan, Southeast Asia, and increasingly North and South American markets.

-It is the most popular squid in the world, as of 2019 a third of all squid hunted is this species.
+It is the most popular squid in the world; as of 2019 a third of all squid hunted is this species.

 The method used by both artisanal fishermen as well as more industrial operations to catch the squid is known as jigging.
 Squid jigging is a relatively novel method of fishing in the Americas.
 It is done by handlining by artisanal fishermen, or by using mechanical jiggers.
 Jigging involves constantly jerking the line up and down to simulate prey; a reel with an elliptical or oval-shaped hub helps with this.
 Squid jigging is done at night, using bright overhead lights from the fishing boats which reflect brightly off the jigs and plankton in the seawater, luring the squid toward the surface to feed.
-The seem to prefer striking at the jigs from adjacent shadowed areas, especially the shade under the hull of the boat.
+They seem to prefer striking at the jigs from adjacent shadowed areas, especially the shade under the hull of the boat.
 Often as many as 8 to 12 jigs are on snoods on one handline, and many more are used on automated squid jigging systems.
 The lines are hung anywhere from 10 to 100 m in depth, depending on the power of the lamps used.

 The jigs are called poteras in Spanish.
 Different types of jigs are suitable for either handlining or for mechanical jigging for jumbo squid.
 They are made from bakelite and/or stainless steel, and measure 75 to 480 mm in length.
 Jigs can have a single axis, or one to three 'arms' (ejes) which wave around when the jig is jerked, and a series of crowns (coronas) of bristle-like wire-hooks, the hooks lacking barbs, making up the tail.
 The body of the jigs is usually phosphorescent, but glow-in-the-dark lures may be attached to them.
-Jigs are extremely selective, not only can one type of jig attract only squid, often the jigs can select for a single species of squid, and even specific sizes of that species.
+Jigs are extremely selective: not only can one type of jig attract only squid, often the jigs can select for a single species of squid, and even specific sizes of that species.
 The more arms and crowns, the more hooks, the higher the chances of snagging and actually reeling in the squid.

 Since the 1990s, the most important areas for landings of Humboldt squid are Chile (122–297 e3tonne), Mexico (53–66 e3tonne), and Peru (291–435 e3tonne), in the period 2005–2007.

 Based on 2009 national fisheries data, in Mexico this species represents 95% of the total recorded catch of squid.
 88% of this is caught off the coasts of Sonora and Baja California Sur.